 Lesson 2: Configuring Schedule/Display Options

-Understanding the concepts that are the basis for scheduling using MS Project 2010 will help you as a user understand how to create schedules easier.
-The option choices you make will depend on the project metrics requirements, the standards of your organization, and it will govern standard values within the project schedule.
+Understanding the concepts that are the basis for task and resource scheduling using Project 2010 will help you create schedules easier.
+The option choices made will depend on the project metrics requirements, the standards of the organization, and it will control standard values within the project schedule.
 Making educated decisions for these values is the objective of this lesson.

 Topics in this lesson are: